Supriya and Jagriti discuss the questions related to Engineering. Let us check their conversations and get some insights.

 Jagriti: Wow!
 I had no idea that there were so many options.
 How do you suggest we narrow down our choices?

 Supriya: It’s going to be a tedious task but the outcome will be good.
 Here’s what my niece did, you need to check out the syllabus for these courses and then decide.
 You need to see what are the subjects offered and whether they are matching with your son’s interests.
-Do not follow someone else blindly.
+In addition, do not follow someone else blindly.
 Take the help of internet and guidance from your son’s teachers.

 Jagriti: Surely I will take your advice and see what is best for my son.
 I know that there are many colleges for engineering nowadays and many different entrance exams as well.
 My son has applied for many entrance exams like JEE (Joint Entrance Exam Main) mains, BITSAT – Birla Institute of Technology and Science Aptitude Test, VITEEE – Vellore Institute of Technology Engineering Entrance Exam, MU OET – Manipal University Online Entrance Test, IPUCET (BTech).

 Supriya: That is nice.
 By appearing for these entrance exams your son will be eligible for many colleges which take the result of these entrance exams into consideration.
 You should keep a note of all the important dates and be aware of the counseling schedule.